Persons Unknown (TV series): Broadcast

+Home media

-The complete series DVD, titled "Persons Unknown: The Complete First Season" was intended to be released on September 7, 2010 after being pushed back from an initial August 14, 2010 release.
-It has yet to be released.
+A complete series DVD, "Persons Unknown: The Complete First Season" was going to be released on September 7, 2010, after being pushed back from an initial August 14, 2010 release.
+As of 2025, it is currently unknown which are the release dates have ever been.

+Nowadays, it was added to Netflix on September 15, 2014;and it was later removed from the streaming on September 19, 2017.
+It is currently available for purchase on other services such as iTunes and Amazon Prime Video.

 Reception

 Critical response

 Randee Dawn of Associated Press wrote that its "clever setup and moody atmosphere make this place worth checking into."
 Maureen Ryan of the Chicago Tribune said the "...pilot efficiently lays out its premise and ratchets up the pressure on the characters, who are only types so far, but it doesn't matter because the plot's the thing here."
 Overall the show received mixed or average reviews according to Metacritic where it received a score of 49 points out of 100.
 Rotten Tomatoes reported that the show had a 61% approval rating based on 18 critic reviews, stating "Persons Unknown squanders its intriguing premise by plopping ill-defined characters into a scenario that calls for compelling personalities -- thankfully, viewers can easily find the exit from this hell of other people."